allieddigital/AzureLighthouseOnboard/README.md

 This is a list of onboarding links to Allied Digital Managed Services.

-You should use our Official Marketplace Offers unless you have been directed
+You should use our [Official Marketplace Offers](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/allieddigitalservicesllc1589910062052.rimm?tab=PlansAndPrice) unless you have been directed here specifically by an Allied Digital representative.

 ## Remote Infrastructure Management and Monitoring